 Are there any high street banks I can use while I’m bankrupt?

-Until further details of these accounts are published, we recommend the following if you’re looking for a new account to use after bankruptcy:
+Most high street banks now offer basic bank accounts which are suitable for bankrupts.
+We recommend the following if you’re looking for a new account to use after bankruptcy:

 • Don’t apply to a bank for a new basic account if you already have other debts with them